serge-sans-paille/beniget/README.rst

 Compute the identifiers captured by a function
 **********************************************

-In Python, inner functions (and lambdas) can capture identifiers definined in the outer scope.
+In Python, inner functions (and lambdas) can capture identifiers defined in the outer scope.
 This analysis computes such identifiers by registering each identifier defined in the function, then walking through all loaded identifier and checking whether it's local or not.